ces-unsw-edu-au/fireveg-webapp/README.md

 ### Code for managing the database

-code and instruction to perform several tasks in the database is available in the [fire-veg-aust](https://github.com/jrfep/fire-veg-aust) repository.
+Code and instruction to perform several tasks in the database is available in the [fire-veg-aust](https://github.com/jrfep/fire-veg-aust) repository.